Lauenstein Castle (A)

 Moritzburg Castle (C)

 The fabulous moated castle situated in the vicinity of Dresden attracts visitors from near and far.
-Not only Elector Moritz, but also Augustus the Strong staged large hunts there and celebrated glittering festivities.
-The castle equipment is devoted to the topic of court hunting and shows many rooms with original leather tapestry.
-There are more than 70 red deer antlers in the dining room, some of which are between 250 and 400 years old.
+Impressive hunts had been celebrated here by Elector Maurice already.
+Later, Augustus the Strong took it to extremes and turned hunting into exuberant festivities.
+The castle equipment is devoted to the topic of court hunting and shows many rooms with original leather tapestries.
+There are more than 70 red deer antlers in the dining hall, some of which are between 250 and 400 years old.
 It is therefore regarded to be one of the most important collections in the world.
 In the Hall of Monstrosities, abnormally changed antlers, including a 66-pointed specimen, can be admired.
-Also the collection in the Porcelain Quarter picks up the topic of hunting again.
-Mainly Meissen porcelain is on display there, depicting hunting motifs and figures of animals, i.e. items matching the original determination of Moritzburg as a hunting lodge.
+The collection in the Porcelain Quarter picks up the topic of hunting again.

 During wintertime, an exhibition is on show on the castle premises about the cult movie of “Three Hazelnuts for Cinderella”.